New Year’s Fireworks Phobia

 There is a new medication for dogs with noise aversion, Sileo.
 It is dexdetomodine in a gel that you apply into your dog’s mouth between the cheek and gum.
 It works within a half hour and gives several hours of sedation.
 Testing has shown it to be effective, but it is not recommended for use in geriatric or heart patient dogs (just like Acepromazine).

-So to sum up, July 4 fireworks phobia can be planned for and your dog can get pre-treated so as to not undergo the stress and fear.
+So to sum up, New Year’s fireworks phobia can be planned for and your dog can get pre-treated so as to not undergo the stress and fear.
 There are many options, but the most reliable and effective drugs you will need to get from your veterinarian and some have to be used cautiously in older or cardiac patients.